Best Equalizer Pedals for Frequency Control 2026

 - • The included power supply, while functional, is a basic Dunlop unit.

-- • Robust aluminum housing offers excellent protection and a premium feel
+- • Robust aluminum housing provides excellent durability for stage use

 - • Dual outputs allow for flexible signal routing and parallel processing

-- • The size and weight make it less ideal for smaller pedalboards
+- • The size and weight (700g) can be cumbersome on smaller pedalboards

 Ibanez Pentatone Equalizer PTEQ